-On Monday this week, the 18th of August, in Krugersdorp, South Africa, a 18 yr old killed one of his 16 yr old classmates and injured 3 others people at his school in a Ninja-style Samurai Sword attack.
+Did you hear about the Ninja Style Sword Attack?
+In case you did not know, On Monday this week, the 18th of August, in Krugersdorp, South Africa, a 18 year old killed one of his 16 year old classmates and injured 3 other people at his school in such an attack.

 This is also not the first time Slipknot has been blamed for violence, in 2003 two teenagers in the US claimed they listened to a song by the band before they killed someone.

 You all probably remember the school shooting in Columbine, Colorado in the US on the 20th of April, 1999.
 2 pupils opened fire on pupils & teachers in the gun wielding attack, killing 12 people in the process and wounding 23 others.

 For more detail, go read on Wikipedia about it.
 When it came out that the boys were fans of Marilyn Manson there was a media frenzy.
 Marilyn Manson cancelled 3 concerts out of respect for the victims of the shooting.
 When asked in a VH1 interview what he would have said to the killers, Marilyn Manson said “Nothing.
 I would have listened, because no one else did”.

 The whole issue around this particular shooting and violence in general in the US was covered in Bowling for Columbine, the 2002 Michael Moore movie.